Diablo Canyon Rock Climbing

 DANGER: Please wear a helmet while climbing at Diablo, rockfall is a significant risk here.
-South facing rock appears and is chossy and loose.
+South facing rock appears, and is, chossy and loose.
 This is due to the extreme fluctuations in temperatures during the winter, where the rock temperature can swing from over 100 to below 0 F in a 24 hour period.
 This freeze/thaw cycle is associated with tremendous thermal expansion and contraction, which can make rock that was solid yesterday become airborne today.
 Tread lightly while leading, belay from a spot out of the line of fire, and (if they have brains worth protecting) WEAR a HELMET.

 Free, undeveloped camping available in a few BLM developed campsites at the parking area.

 Watch out for rattlesnakes basking and tarantulas looking for mates in the middle of the road.
-This is their home were visiting, please give them the right of way.
+This is their home we're visiting, please give them the right of way.

 Classic Climbing Routes at Diablo Canyon